BananaArch/SolarPanelOptimization/README.md

 Before this project, Kyle knew nothing about MATLAB, Simulink, Simscape, or control systems.
 Tito knew introductory MATLAB from his college course but did not know how to use its optimization features.
 Throughout this project, the two of us had to learn how to use MATLAB, Simulink, Simscape, and control systems tools to design an optimization algorithm.

 We used many public resources to learn about different features in MATLAB.
-All of the resources we used to learn are listed below in the references section.
+Some of the resources we used are the following:

+- **Getting Started With Simulink For Controls**[^3] – Taught how control systems work and introduced the basics of using the PID Controller.
+- **MATLAB Onramp Course**[^4] – Gave us the basics of using MATLAB.
+- **Optimization Onramp Course**[^5] – Taught us how to use `optimproblem` and `fcn2optimexpr` in MATLAB.
+- **Simulink Onramp**[^6] – Taught us how to use Simulink to build, simulate, and visualize dynamic systems using block diagrams.
+- **Simscape Onramp**[^7] – Taught us how to model physical systems using Simscape blocks.

 ## References